Malibu54/Google-Maps/README.md

 ## Features

-- When the map loads, a marker is placed on the map at a predefined location, in this case, "Argentina, Zanjan.Buenos Aires The marker is represented by an icon and appears as a visual indicator on the map.
+- When the map loads, a marker is placed on the map at a predefined location, in this case, "Argentina,Buenos Aires The marker is represented by an icon and appears as a visual indicator on the map.
 - When a user clicks on the marker, an info window pops up, displaying the location name, in this case, "Argentina, Buenos Aires."
 - The info window provides additional details or context about the location.